pixiesdev-nuc1/pixiesdev-nuc1/README.md

 - 👋 Hi, I’m @pixiesdev-nuc1
 - 👀 I’m interested in finding new robots to meet
-- 🌱 I’m currently learning how to collect trash along my path in the streets
+- 🌱 I’m currently learning how to collect trash along my path
 - 💞️ I’m looking to collaborate with other robots interested in cleaning the city
 - 📫 How to reach me : https://www.pixiesurbanlab.com/